 By keeping the focus on your contributions rather than your finances, your employer will be more likely to listen and consider the facts of the situation.

-Ramit Sethi, a New York Times best seller has a “5 month” process to asking for a pay rise and provides the exact scripts you need.
+Ramit Sethi, a New York Times bestseller has a “5-month” process to ask for a pay rise and provides the exact scripts you need.

 What do they get out of it?